hlorus/CAD_Sketcher/docs/content/integration.md

 ## Limitations
 ### 3D Geometry
-Conversion requires a sketch, the addon currently doesn't support creating 3D sketches and is therefor limited to the conversion of 2D entities.
+Conversion requires a sketch, the extension currently doesn't support creating 3D sketches and is therefor limited to the conversion of 2D entities.

 ### Non-Persistent Geometry